replit/river/PROTOCOL.md

 - The protocol handshake is initiated and sent as soon as the `Connection` is created, followed by attaching a message listener to the `Connection`.
   - Initially, only protocol handshake responses are listened for.
 (Further details on the protocol handshake can be found under the 'Handshake' heading below).
   - If the handshake fails, the `Connection` is closed immediately.
+    - If the server detected a session state mismatch, any previous `Session`s will be destroyed.
   - Otherwise, consider the handshake successful and proceed to the next step.
   - The client should check for an existing `Session` for the `clientId` associated with the `Connection`.
-    - If an existing `Session` is found, it is verified whether the last `sessionId` associated with the previous `Session` matches the `sessionId` in the handshake response.
+    - If an existing `Session` is found and that `Session`, it is verified whether the last `sessionId` associated with the previous `Session` matches the `sessionId` in the handshake response.
       - A match in `sessionId` means a reconnection to the same session, and that the server still has the state for this session.
         - The stale `Connection` object associated with the `Session` is closed, and replaced with the new `Connection` object.
         - Any buffered messages are resent.